TiendaNube/api-docs/resources/checkout.md

 ## Installments

-In order to offer installment options you must update the object `data.installments` by calling `setInstallments`.
+In order to offer installment's options you must update the object `data.installments` by calling `setInstallments`.
 For example:

 ```js
 Checkout.setInstallments({